chaos-polymtl/lethe/doc/source/parameters/cfd/post_processing.rst

      V_{solid} = \int_{\Omega} (1 - \varepsilon_f) \mathrm{d}\Omega

-  where :math:`\varepsilon` is void fraction.
+  where :math:`\varepsilon` is the void fraction.
 This is a convenient way to check if the volume of each phase is conserved.

   .. warning ::